 The Australasian Cochrane Centre co-ordinates activities of the Cochrane Collaboration in Australia and the wider region, principally by providing training and support to authors of Cochrane reviews, working with policy makers, advocating on behalf of the Collaboration regionally, and promoting the use and uptake of The Cochrane Library.
-The Centre works in partnership with its branches in Korea, New Zealand, Singapore and Thailand.
+The Centre works in partnership with its branches in Japan, Korea, New Zealand, Malaysia, Singapore and Thailand.

 There are over 2000 authors of Cochrane reviews in countries supported by the Centre, mostly comprising clinicians, researchers and consumers who contribute on a voluntary basis.
 The Centre conducts regular workshops in how to prepare Cochrane reviews aimed at new authors, plus more intensive programs for those completing their reviews.